browniebroke/gatsby-image-gallery/README.md

   </a>
 </p>

-Very basic gallery grid based on gatsby-image, styling powered by `styled-components`.
+Very basic gallery grid based on `gatsby-image` and `react-image-lightbox`, styling powered by `styled-components`.

 ## Install